szemenyeim/DynEnv/README.md

 - **noiseType [Random, Realistic]**: Realistic noise: noise magnitude and false negative rate depends on distance, proximity of other objects and sighting type.
 False positives and misclassifications are more likely to occur in certain situations.
 - **noiseMagnitude [0-5]**: Variable to control noise

-Here are some examples of different noise and observation trypes
+Here are some examples of different noise and observation types

 #### Random Noise